We are delighted to announce that submissions for our Best Practice in Brain Injury Case and Complex Case Management Poster Presentation are now live!

 We have purposefully kept the theme broad to attract a wide variety of poster presentations.
 It is important to note that there is an expectation that the posters are of a high professional standard, with reference to the supporting literature to enhance your discussions/conclusion (please refer to ‘Areas to be Covered’ section for details on the expected content of the abstract).

 It is important to note that the purpose of the poster presentations are to develop/discuss best practice within the field of brain injury.
 These are not to be used as promotional material for a company, organisation or institution.
-Any abstracts/posters which are found to be promotional in nature will not be considered/included in the conference.
+Although it is acknowledged that the poster will indirectly advertise the support of your workplace, any abstracts/posters which are found to be primarily promotional in nature will not be considered/included in the conference.

-Areas to be covered: Within the abstract the author(s) needs to have addressed the following areas;
+Areas to be covered: Within the abstract the author(s) needs to have considered the following areas where applicable:

 - Purpose/relevance of the topic to the theme.